isaacovercast/isaacovercast.github.io/_pages/about.md

 developing a Biodiversity Resilience Model in association with the [Islands 2030 initiative](https://www.calacademy.org/about-us/major-initiatives/islands-2030).

-From 2022-2023 I was a postdoc in the [https://www.ecoevomatics.org/](EcoEvoMatics lab) with Andy Rominger at the University of Maine.
+From 2022-2023 I was a postdoc in the [EcoEvoMatics Lab](https://www.ecoevomatics.org/) with Andy Rominger at the University of Maine.
 My work here revolves around continued development and application of our Rules of Life Engine (the RoLE model), which unifies ecological and evolutionary processes to better understand